 |PHONE: (615) 966-5866||FAX: (615) 966-1806||EMAIL: firstname.lastname@example.org|

 A Lipscomb graduate himself, men’s soccer head coach Charles Morrow has been a long-time stalwart around the Nashville soccer scene, first as a player during the Bison’s NAIA days and now as a coach on the Division I level.
-He enters his eigth season as the head coach of the Lipscomb Bisons men’s soccer team with lofty expectations for his program to break through and make its first NCAA Tournament.
+He enters his 10th season as the head coach of the Lipscomb Bisons men’s soccer team with lofty expectations for his program to break through and make its first NCAA Tournament with a seasoned squad.

 Morrow arrived on Lipscomb’s campus first in 1994 as a transfer after starting his collegiate career at DII power Queens College.
 From 1994-96, Morrow would be part of the Bison squad, serving as a captain during his tenure as a player.